aycabas/SemanticKernelConsoleApp/README.md

 # Semantic Kernel Console App

 This .NET Console app demonstrates how to use the Microsoft Graph API skills with the Semantic Kernel.
-This app read the text document from OneDrive and sends a summary of the document as an email, creates a reminder task on ToDo and event on Calendar.
+This app reads the text document from OneDrive and sends a summary of the document as an email, creates a reminder task on ToDo and event on Calendar using Microsoft Graph Skills.

 ## Setup